 It’s very difficult for someone break into Azure's physical site.
 So it may be possible but it is very unlikley.

-Contrast that to the security, both physical and electronic, of your server room ?
+Contrast that to the security, both physical and electronic, of your server room or your PC?

 Privacy and Integrity

-Bi4Cloud is sent data from your servers under your setup and control.
+Bi4Cloud is sent data from either the accounting vendors cloud servers or your servers under your setup and control.
 It only sends the information to run reports and analytics.